Written by Eason Wang, published by Mathilda Wu

 The scenic Kandy Lake rippled in the gentle breeze.

 While admiring the idyllic sceneries, I arrived at the Kandyan Art Association & Cultural Centre on the northern lakeshore, a highly recommended venue to enjoy the traditional Kandyan cultural dance show.
 Composed of various styles of Kandyan dance, this graceful and rhythmic show reveals the profound cultural heritage of the Kandyan Kingdom.

 At the very start of the show, I was deeply attracted by the special Ceylon drums.
 The drum sticks are thin and long rather than thick and short as I ever thought, and at the upward end there is a hook uniquely shaped like an elephant's trunk.
 The drumbeats are clear and euphonious, and sometimes joyful and dynamic, but always with a solemn feel, amidst which this wonderful one-hour show started and then ended, leaving a lasting and pleasant impression on me.

-Drummers look serious, while dancers always keep smile.
+Drummers look serious, while dancers always keep a smile.

-The stage, lighting and costumes may not looks ornate, but the unique drumbeats and smiling faces of the excellent dancers aroused my deep respect to the extensive and profound culture of Sri Lanka.
+The stage, lighting, and costumes may not look ornate, but the unique drumbeats and smiling faces of the excellent dancers aroused my deep respect to the extensive and profound culture of Sri Lanka.

 The spectacular Temple of the Sacred Tooth Relic